 You don’t need to load creatine, but if you want to see results faster, then it’s something to consider.

 Loading simply means taking an excessive amount of creatine monohydrate for about one week.
-You consume 20 grams per day but split up into four servings of 5 grams.
+As a medical doctor, I'm usually careful not to go overboard when recommending this loading phase for my patients.
+So I usually go for 20 grams per day but split it up into four servings of five grams.

-The theory is that it will boost creatine in your muscles, which will help you gain the benefits faster.
+The science behind the loading phase is that it will boost creatine in your muscles, which will help you get the benefits faster.

 How Long Should Creatine Be Used?

 Creatine supplements are relatively safe for long-term use at the right dosage.
-One study monitored it for five years and didn’t note any adverse effects [5].
+One study published by the National Institutes of Health monitored it for five years and didn’t note any adverse effects [5].

 Will Creatine Make Women Bulk Up?

-Creatine will only make women bulk up if they correctly work to increase their muscle mass.
+Creatine will only make women bulk up if they actively work to increase their muscle mass.
+That includes intense strength training sessions and diets that focus on muscle gain.

 Will Creatine Make Women Gain Weight?

 There is a potential for creatine to make women gain weight.
-The good news is that weight gain is not caused by fat.
+But the good news is that weight gain is not caused by fat.

 Creatine supplementation leads to your muscles storing water in their cells.
 It does make your body look bigger, and the water retention does lead to a heavier weight.